How to Plan For Your Next Interior Design Project

 Bespoke Designer:

 The second category mainly comprises trade brands such as Curry & Company, Vanguard, Baker, Theodore Alexander, John Richardson, Arteriors, Made Goods, World’s Away, and more.
-Though not ever heard of these brands, designers are very familiar with the quality & style that they offer to the trade community.
+Though you may not have ever heard of these brands, designers are very familiar with the quality & style that they offer to the trade community.
 These products will be of the highest quality and often include semi-custom and custom design options.
 Furniture from this category will be a life-long investment and can later be reupholstered for an updated look.
 We, of course, recommend that our clients plan for most of their furniture & décor to come from this category, but we understand that budgets can require lower-cost alternatives.
 Therefore, we go to Market every season to preview the exclusive new products from these trade brands and so many more!
 This way, we can offer our clients the latest and greatest of what’s available.
 We test drive furniture for our clients so when we are selecting, we know how items sit, support, how smooth drawers open, the details of the finishes, corners and hardware quality.

 Budgeting By Room: